mayapow/CW_2020/README.md

 These data accompany the manuscript that is currently in review:

-# Stress-resistant symbionts and diverse microbial communities promote coral persistence in variable, multi-stressor environments
+# Stress-resistant Symbiodiniaceae and diverse microbial communities promote coral persistence in variable, multi-stressor environments

 Maya E. Powell, Sarah L. Solomon, Verena Schoepf, Karl D. Castillo